Codecademy/docs/content/python/concepts/random-module/terms/sample/sample.md

   - 'paths/data-science'
 ---

-The `random.sample()` method takes a population (list, range, set) and a number as arguments and returns a list consisting of that number of randomly selected, non-duplicated, items from the population.
+The `random.sample()` method takes a population (list, range, set, or string) and a number as arguments.
+It returns a list with the specified number of items.
+Each item is randomly selected without duplication from the population.

 ## Syntax